 The promise of the new year lies ahead.
-One way to help ensure it’s a profitable one is to re-evaluate your company’s pricing strategy.
-You need to devise an approach that considers more than just what it cost you to produce a product or deliver a service; it also must factor in what customers want and value — and how much money they’re willing to spend.
+One way to help ensure it’s profitable is to re-evaluate your company’s pricing strategy via market research.
+You need to devise an approach that considers more than just what it costs you to produce a product or deliver a service; it also must factor in what customers want and value — and how much money they’re willing to spend.
 Then you need to evaluate how competitors price and position their offerings.

 Doing your homework

 Optimal pricing decisions don’t occur in a vacuum; they require market research.
 Examples of economical ways smaller businesses can research their customers and competitors include:

 - Conducting informal focus groups with top customers,

 - Sending online surveys to prospective, existing, and defecting customers,

 - Monitoring social media reviews, and

 - Sending free trials in exchange for customer feedback.

 It’s also smart to investigate your competitors’ pricing strategies using ethical means and market research.
 For example, the owner of a restaurant might eat a meal at each of her local competitors to evaluate the menu, decor, and service.
 Or a manufacturer might visit competitors’ websites and purchase comparable products to evaluate quality, timeliness, and customer service.